Baby Cucumber and Golden Berry Salad – Bright, Tangy & Perfect for Summer

 How To Make This Salad Perfectly [Expert Tips]

-Gold berries: Ensure you remove all the papery husk from the gold berries thoroughly.
+How to prepare gold berries: Ensure you remove all the papery husk from the gold berries thoroughly.
 Rinse them gently under cold water and pat them dry with a paper towel.
 Cutting half of them in half will provide a nice variety in texture and appearance.

 Heirloom tomatoes: Use a sharp knife to slice the heirloom tomatoes to avoid bruising them.
 Arrange the slices in a way that showcases their different colours and patterns for visual appeal.